-[†] This all the City of Toronto well knows, and Mackenzie himself must have known when he wrote it, to be one of those deliberate falsehoods he took so much delight in attering.
+^[22] This all the City of Toronto well knows-and Mackenzie himself must have known when he wrote it, to be one of those deliberate falsehoods he took so much delight in uttering.

-t Of all the absurdities during the whole affair, this embassy was the most absurd!
-It is, indeed, so inconceivably ridiculous. considering the character of the parties, as to be absolutely incredible, if it was not confirmed by so many witnesses !
+^[23] Of all the absurdities during the whole affair, this embassy was the most shurd!
+It is, indeed, so inconceivably ridiculous, considering the character of the parties, as to be absolutely incredible, if it was not confirmed by so many witnesses!

-True to the principle on which the compact was made for our rising, the order was obeyed, and at a quarter to 6 the whole of our forces were near the toll bar, on Yonge-street, on our way to the city.
-I told them that I was certain there could be no difficulty in taking Toronto; that both in town and country the people had stood aloof from Sir Francis; that not 150 men and boys could be got to defend him; that he was alarmed, and had got his family on board a steamer, that 600 reformers were ready waiting to join us in the city, and that all we had: to do was to be firm, and with the city would at once go down every vestige of foreign government in U. C. \uparrow
+True to the principle on which the compact was made for our rising, the order was obeyed, and at a quarter to six the whole of our forces were near the toll bir, on Yonge-street, on our way to the city.
+I told them that I was certain there could be no difficulty in taking Toronto that both in town and country the people had stood aloof from Sir Francis; that not 150 men and boys could be got to defend him; that he was alarmed, and had got his family on board a steamer, that 600 reformers were ready waiting to join us in the city, and that all we had to do was to be firm, and with the city would at once go down every vestige of foreign givernment in U. C.25

-It was dark and there might be an ambush of some sort, 1 therefore told six rifle men to go ahead of us a quiter of a mile on the one side of the street, inside the fences, and as many more on the other side, and to fire in the direction in which they might see any of our opponents stationed.
-When within half a mile of the town, we took prisoners the Captain of their Artillery, a Lawyer, and the Sheriff's horse.
-Our riflemen ahead saw some 20 or 30 of the enemy in the road and fired at them, the 20 or 30, or some of them, fired at us, and instantly took to their heels and ran towards the town.
-Our riflemen were in front, after them the pikemen, then those who had old guns of various kinds, and lastly those who carried only clubs and walkingsticks.
-Colonel LOUNT was at the head of the riflemen, and he and those in the front rank fired, and instead of stepping to one side to make room for those behind to fire fell flat on their faces, the next rank fired and did the same thing. § I was rather in front when the firing begun, and stood in more danger from the rifles of my friends than the musquets of my enemies.
-I stept to the side of the road and bade them stop firing, and it appeared to me that one of our people who was killed was shot in this way by our own Cerainly it was not by the enemy. men.
+It was dark, and there might be an arbush of some sort,26 I therefore told six rifle men to go a head of us a quarter of a mile on the one side of the street, inside the fences, and as many more on the other side, and to fix in the direction in which they might see any of our opponent stationed.
+When within half a mile of the town, we took plisoners the Captain of their Artillery, a Lawyer, and the Seriff's horse.
+Our riflemen a head saw some 20 or 30 of the enemy in the road and fired at them, the 20 or 30, or some of them, fired at us, and instantly took to their heels and rantowards the town.- Our riflemen were in front, after them the pikemen, then those who had old guns of various kinds, and listly those who carried only clubs and walkingsticks.
+Colonel Lount was at the head of the riflemen, and he and the in the front rank fired, and instead of stepping to one side to make room for those behind to fire, fell flat on their faces, the next rank fired